kolzchut/mediawiki-extensions-TranslationManager/README.md

 - PHP >= 5.6 (simply because I used the splat operator...)

 ## Changelog
+### 0.5.0, 2018-08-08
+- Multi-lingual support, including a user preference for default language
 ### 0.4.0, 2017-08-03
 - Use an API client to create redirects on a remote wiki whenever a new translation suggestion is added